RTcmix/rtcmix.github.io/reference/instruments/REVERBIT.md

 p8 | apply DC blocking filter | 0: No, 1: Yes | no | yes | default: 1 |
 p9 | ring-down duration | seconds | no | yes | default: p4 value |

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 Author:  John Gibson, 6/24/99 rev for v4, 7/11/04
 based on original code by Paul Lansky